 The roundoff clipper does, however, alter the signal and thus "damages" the sound.
 A more proper way of doing things would be to use the basic clipper and adjust the global volume to avoid clipping.
-The roundoff clipper, however, is easier to use.
+The roundoff clipper is, however, easier to use.

-5.5 Sample
+5.6 Sample